 When did the project end?

 Final feather submissions closed on Friday 29 June 2018.
-Results from the project will be available later in 2019.
+Results from the project are available here.

 I still have feathers, can I send them in?

 Unfortunately no, as no more feathers are required.

 Will I get information about the feathers I collected and posted in?